-Established in 1989 by Tom Hobson and Stan Latham, we have been helping people move in Eastbourne, the surrounding areas and further afield for 25 years.
+Established in 1989 by Tom Hobson and Stan Latham, we have been helping people move in Eastbourne, the surrounding areas and further afield for more than 30 years.
 Although the firm has grown, we have not forgotten that it is the personal, friendly and approachable service we offer which is valued by our clients.
 These clients come back to Hobson & Latham each time they move and recommend us to friends and family.

 Hobson & Latham Limited is regulated by the Council for Licensed Conveyancers in the provision of Conveyancing Services and Probate Activities.
 Licence Number 11217.